The Public-Private Partnership Law Review: Australia

 As noted above, financiers will typically have entered into a contract with the government counterparty to regulate cure rights where termination rights have accrued in relation to the project.

-While there have not been judicial decisions that have substantially affected the operation of the PPP framework, there have been a number of well publicised disputes and settlements with respect to PPPs in their delivery phase during 2019, including in particular on the Sydney Light Rail PPP project and Royal Adelaide Hospital PPP project.
+While there have not been judicial decisions that have substantially affected the operation of the PPP framework, there were a number of well-publicised disputes and settlements with respect to PPPs in their delivery phase during 2020, including in particular on the West Gate Tunnel PPP.

-- Victoria's North East Link PPP, Suburban Roads Upgrade Northern and South Eastern Roads PPP packages and Footscray Hospital PPP will remain under procurement and we expect Frankston Hospital PPP to come to market.
-In the longer term, Victoria has foreshadowed a number of large rail projects;
+- Victoria's North East Link PPP and Frankston Hospital PPP will remain under procurement, and Victoria has foreshadowed a number of large rail projects;

-- in Queensland, the construction of the Cross River Rail commenced in late 2019 and is set to continue into 2024 and the Gowrie to Kagaru section of the Inland Rail project has proceeded to the RFP process; and
+- in Queensland, the Gowrie to Kagaru section of the Inland Rail project has proceeded to the RFP process; and

-- unsolicited proposals: namely, private-sector parties to continue to make use of the states and territories' unsolicited proposal regimes to bring innovative solutions to infrastructure gaps and the government's treatment of these is maturing;
+- unsolicited proposals: private sector parties continuing to make use of the states' and territories' unsolicited proposal regimes to bring innovative solutions to infrastructure gaps and government support for these where they are stimulatory from an economic perspective and consistent with existing infrastructure commitments (e.g., augmentations) or post-pandemic priorities (e.g., health and resilience). or both; and

-- bond finance: an increasing consideration by private-sector counterparties of bond-financing as an option for PPPs now that this has re-emerged as a viable and competitive option for some projects; and
+- bond finance: an increasing consideration by private sector counterparties of bond financing as an option for PPPs now that this has re-emerged as a viable and competitive option for some projects.

-2 Department of Infrastructure and Regional Development (Cth), National Public Private Partnership Policy Framework, October 2015, https://infrastructure.gov.au/infrastructure/ngpd/files/National-PPP-Policy-
+2 Department of Infrastructure and Regional Development (Cth), National Public Private Partnership Policy Framework, October 2015, https://infrastructure.gov.au/infrastructure/ngpd/files/National-PPP-Policy-Framework-Oct-2015.pdf, p.
+6.

 3 In practice, a governmental authority or entity will generally be the public sector counterparty to the PPP contractual documentation.
-However, for simplicity's sake, the general term 'government' has been used to refer to the procuring authority or entity.
-Further information about which governmental authority is responsible for using a PPP is provided in Section III.ii, 'The authorities'.
+However, for simplicity's sake, the general term government has been used to refer to the procuring authority or entity.
+Further information about which governmental authority is responsible for using a PPP is provided in Section III.ii.